mossad-zika/ya_workshop_chatgpt_tg_bot/README.md

 Pre-generated list of API keys was sent via Telegram Group with the Yandex Workshop team.

-[!Caution]
+> [!CAUTION]
-> Each generated text message or image costs real money, so please be careful with your API key.
+> - Each generated text message or image costs real money, so please be careful with your API key.
-> All costs are covered by me.
+> - All costs are covered by me.
 My account has configured limits, but still please consider the fact.
-> Just text is very cheap, images however are not.
+> - Just text is very cheap, images however are not.
 For now, please don't try to generate more than 10 images per user per day.
-> Regarding the text, I doubt that without some automation scripts you can consume more than a few dollars a month.
+> - Regarding the text, I doubt that without some automation scripts, you can consume more than a few dollars a month.
-> And of course, please don't share your API key with anyone.
+> - And of course, please don't share your API key with anyone.

-[!TIP]

 ### Telegram Bot Token